Dephilia/plurk-cli/README.md

 ```

 The oauth_token field is neglectable, while the cli will help you to update it.

+You can also use `--gen-key` option to generate the key file.

 ## TODO
 - A rust plurk library